Google NotebookLM

 Potentially not ideal for:

-- β οΈ Organisations requiring 100% EU-only infrastructure on free tier (use Enterprise for full control)
+- β οΈ Organisations requiring EU-only infrastructure on the free tier (use Enterprise and verify the selected region and limitations)

 - β οΈ Teams needing on-premises deployment (cloud-only service)